Wyfy0107/helsinki-places/README.md

 2. Allow script execution: `cd helsinki-places && chmod 700 scripts/*` Make sure to run the scripts from the project root directory:
 3. Install dependencies: `./scripts/install.sh`
+4. Produce the build: `./scripts/build.sh`
+5. To run or test the project without docker (see below for using docker), make sure a redis database is running and create a .env file in the backend folder with the following variables:

+   - REDIS_PORT
+   - ENDPOINT

-4. Run the project: `./scripts/run.sh`
+6. Run the project: `./scripts/run.sh`
-5. Run test backend: `./scripts/backend-test.sh`
+7. Run test backend: `cd backend && yarn run test`
-6. Run test frontend: `./scripts/frontend-test.sh`
+8. Run test frontend: `cd frontend-react && yarn run test:e2e`

 To run the project in development with docker:

 1. `docker-compose build`
 2. `docker-compose up`

+To run test with docker:

+1. Backend: `cd backend && yarn run test`
+2. Frontend: `cd frontend-react && yarn run test`